U.S. to funnel travelers from Ebola-hit region through five airports

 The group's member airlines are "cooperating fully" with the U.S. Customs and Border Protection agency to reroute that 6 percent of travelers to the five designated airports, A4A spokeswoman Jean Medina said.

-The group's members include Delta Air Lines, United Airlines and American Airlines, none of which fly to the affected countries.
-However, they may carry passengers from these countries on a connecting flight.
+The experimental treatment ZMapp, jointly developed by the Scripps Research Institute and Mapp Biopharmaceutical Inc, both of San Diego, was provided to two American medical workers who recovered after contracting Ebola in Liberia, and to at least one Spanish priest who died.

+There are no U.S. government-approved vaccines, medications or dietary supplements to prevent or treat Ebola, which is spread through direct contact with bodily fluids and tissue but is not airborne.

-The worst Ebola outbreak on record has killed more than 4,500 people, mostly in Liberia, Sierra Leone and Guinea.
-Only three Ebola cases have been diagnosed in the United States: Liberian Thomas Eric Duncan, who died on October 8 at Texas Health Presbyterian Hospital in Dallas, and two nurses who treated him.
+The worst Ebola outbreak on record has killed more than 4,500 people, most of them in Liberia, Sierra Leone and Guinea.
+Only three Ebola cases have been diagnosed in the United States: Liberian Thomas Eric Duncan, who died on Oct.
+8 at Texas Health Presbyterian Hospital in Dallas, and two nurses who treated him.

 On Tuesday, the U.S. National Institutes of Health outside Washington, D.C., upgraded the medical condition of one of the nurses, Nina Pham, to good from fair.
 She entered a special NIH facility in Bethesda, Maryland, for treatment last Thursday.